Louis-François Richer Laflèche: Diocese of Trois-Rivières

 In 1866, Bishop Thomas Cook of Trois-Rivières selected Laflèche to be his coadjutor.
 The following year, he was elevated to be head of the diocese of Anthedon.
 In 1869, he blessed the new church of Sainte-Anne-de-la-Pérade.
 While attending First Vatican Council in 1870, he was appointed Bishop of Trois-Rivières.
-He used his power and influence to interfere in the affairs of the Province of New Brunswick in an attempt to quash the passage of the Common Schools Act of 1871 that resulted in the Separation of church and state in the New Brunswick education system.
+He used his power and influence to interfere in the affairs of the Province of New Brunswick in an attempt to quash the passage of the Common Schools Act of 1871 that resulted in the separation of church and state in the New Brunswick education system.

-Bishop Laflèche authored five volumes of pastoral letters and two works concerning religion in the family and a discussion of the encyclical Humanum genus.
+Laflèche authored five volumes of pastoral letters and two works concerning religion in the family and a discussion of the encyclical Humanum genus.
 In 1885, Leo XIII split his diocese, and he was forced to comply with this action and step down from his post.
 Following this, he became involved in the Manitoba Schools Question from 1890 to 1896, asking the help of Joseph-Adolphe Chapleau and Wilfrid Laurier.
-His concern was voiced in the encyclical Affari Vos of 1897 (See vatican.va link below).
+His concern was voiced in the encyclical Affari Vos of 1897.